MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-mgmt-server.md

 1. On the **Getting Started** > **Select features to install** page, select the **Management server** feature.

    You can also select any of the additional features listed.
-For example, to install the Operations console, select **Operations console**.
+For example, to install the operations console, select **Operations console**.
 To read more about each feature and its requirements, select **Expand all** (or expand the button next to each feature).
 Then select **Next**.

 1. On the **Getting Started** > **Select installation location** page, accept the default value.
 Or you can enter a new location or browse to one.
 Then select **Next**.